How Much Life Insurance Do You Really Need?

 Why You Need Life Insurance

-Life insurance benefits anyone who has dependents (a spouse and/or children) and debt.
-It covers your back so that if you die, the cost of getting rid of your debt and holding your funeral doesn’t fall on the ones you leave behind.
+Life insurance benefits anyone with dependents (a spouse and/or children) and debt.
+It covers your back so that if you die, the cost of paying off your debt and holding your funeral doesn’t fall on the ones you leave behind.

 How Much Life Insurance Do You Need?

-You have debt that you don’t want to pass on to your children.
-So how much life insurance do you need?
+You have debt you don’t want to pass on to your children.
+So, how much life insurance do you need?
 Enough to cover your liabilities?
 More?

 Multiply Your Income

-It also leaves behind your family’s needs and the rest of your financial picture, and doesn’t apply if you’re a stay-at-home parent or have a variable income.
+It also ignores your family’s needs and the rest of your financial picture and doesn’t apply if you’re a stay-at-home parent or have a variable income.

 You can use this rule, but compare the calculation with your financial reality before settling on a policy.